A fast, flexible simulation framework for Bayesian adaptive designs -- the R package BATSS: Case Study 2 - binary outcome

 Here we demonstrate how to use the \texttt{batss.glm} function to simulate a Bayesian MAMS trial design with a binary outcome.
 This example is motivated by the Personalised Immunotherapy Platform (PIP) trial \citep{PIP}, which is a phase II randomised controlled trial that is currently under development that will compare immunotherapy combinations for advanced melanoma patients.

 This study aims to assess the effectiveness of five novel drug combinations (named here arms ``B-F'') compared to a control arm (standard of care; arm ``A'') in treatment-naive patients that are predicted to be unlikely to respond to standard first line immunotherapy treatments.
 The primary outcome is the objective response rate (ORR) according to the Response Evaluation Criteria in Solid Tumors (RECIST) (partial or complete response vs stable disease or progressive disease) at 6 months post randomisation.
+We assume that this study is slow-recruiting relative to the time to obtain the primary endpoint.
 Here we are interested in the pairwise comparisons of each intervention arm with the control to demonstrate whether the novel drugs are superior to the standard of care.
 Head-to-head comparisons of the novel drugs is not of primary interest.
 We assume an ORR of 40$\%$ in the control arm and expect a poorly-performing novel drug to lead to no more than a 10$\%$ absolute improvement when compared to the control, and expect to observe a minimum absolute improvement in ORR of 20$\%$ for an effective novel drug.

 Interim analyses will be performed once 60 participants have completed follow-up, and then every 12 participants thereafter, up to a maximum sample size of $N=216$ (leading to a total of 14 analyses).
 A burn-in period of 60 participants will be used during which equal randomisation will be implemented (1:1:1:1:1:1).
 After this, Bayesian RAR will begin.
 The randomisation probabilities are calculated using a variation of \cite{trippa2012} and \cite{Cellamare2017} where the allocation probabilities at look $j$ are proportional to: \begin{itemize} \item control (reference) arm: